 Prior to this offering, no market for shares of our common stock existed and an active trading market for our shares may never develop or be sustained following this offering.
-We determined the initial public offering price for our common stock through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of our common stock after this offering.
+We will determine the initial public offering price for our common stock through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of our common stock after this offering.
 The market value of our common stock may decrease from the initial public offering price.
 As a result of these and other factors, you may be unable to resell your shares of our common stock at or above the initial public offering price.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 The lack of an active market may also reduce the fair market value of your shares.
-Furthermore, an inactive market may also impair our ability to raise capital by selling shares of our common stock and may impair our ability to enter into strategic collaborations or acquire companies or products by using shares of our common stock as consideration.
+Furthermore, an inactive market may also impair our ability to raise capital by selling shares of our common stock as consideration.